Uranium mining in Kakadu National Park: History of uranium mining in Kakadu

 Following a lengthy and exhausting negotiation process, Indigenous leaders agreed in 1981 to terms with Pancontinental Mining to allow the construction of an underground uranium mine at Jabiluka.
 Scepticism remains to this day over the fairness of this agreement.
 Some suggest that indigenous leaders were worn down by the negotiation process and compromised in order for it to be finished.
 Jabiluka was bought by Energy Resources of Australia (owners of the nearby Ranger mine) in 1991.
+Attempts to develop the mine later in the decade were halted by the Gundjeihmi Aboriginal Corporation through a combination of blockading and legal action.

 In 1998, UNESCO's World Heritage Committee announced that they proposed to list the park as "in danger" because of uranium mining, but this tag was not applied after a subsequent analysis by the World Heritage Committee when the Environment Minister, Robert Hill observed that many world heritage areas have mining and other extractive industries in or adjacent to them.
 Both the Ranger mine and the Jabiluka mining lease predate the national park and world heritage area.

 In 1999, the UNESCO's World Heritage Committee held their third extraordinary session "to decide whether to immediately inscribe Kakadu National Park [Australia] on the List of World Heritage in Danger."
 The proposal was turned down by the large majority of the Committee who saw that the threat was not urgent enough, therefore the sovereignty of Australia must be respected.
 The committee could only "expresses its deep regret" that the voluntary suspension of construction of the mine decline at Jabiluka has not taken place, and was "gravely concerned" about the serious impacts to the living cultural values of the park.
+Following action by the Gundjeihmi Aboriginal Corporation, Rio Tinto, who had taken over the licence from ERA, cancelled the project in 2001 and rehabilitation of the site was completed in 2015.
+Mining at Ranger ended in 2021.